Toilet meal

-Toilet meal (便所飯, benjo-meshi) is a Japanese slang term and social phenomenon referring to the act of an individual eating a meal in a toilet room.
+Toilet meal (便所飯, benjo-meshi) is a Japanese social phenomenon referring to the act of an individual eating a meal in a toilet room.
 In modern Japan, some people eat alone in a bathroom for various reasons, the most common being that they do not wish to be seen eating alone.
 Other reasons include saving money from eating out, to hide from co-workers in a busy workplace, or simply because they find it more comfortable.

-Since toilet meals are often solitary and clandestine, others are unlikely to be aware of its occurrence.
+Since toilet meals are often solitary and clandestine, others are unlikely to be aware of their occurrence.
 For this reason, "toilet meals" were initially regarded as an urban legend, but subsequent investigations have confirmed the phenomenon as relatively widespread.
 The term "toilet meal" has even been referenced in various popular media, most notably in various Japanese television shows.